NIH-funded postdoctoral fellow and graduate student positions in the Haase lab

 e) single cell RNA seq to characterize hypoxia responses in individual renal cells,

-f) in vitro and in vivo studies of mitochondrial function in renal disease,
+f) in vitro and in vivo studies of mitochondrial function in renal disease and renal cancer,

 g) HIF-prolyl hydroxylase inhibitors in renal physiology.